 When you complete the booking form below, you will receive an email with details of how to pay.

 You must make sure you are happy with the terms and conditions below.
 They are simple and they are designed to be fair to you and to us.
-I do stick to them for all cancellations, so please read them properly now to avoid awkward emails in the future -this is much better for everyone.
+We do stick to them for all cancellations, so please read them properly now to avoid awkward emails in the future -this is much better for everyone.

 - All deposits are non-refundable & non transferable.

 - We do not offer alternative dates if you need to cancel the dates that you have booked.

 Balance Payments: The remainder of your expedition fees should be paid a minimum of 12 weeks for overseas expeditions before the course commences.
 If the balance is not paid by this date we reserve the right to re-sell your course space without refunding your deposit.

 Insurance: You should ensure you are fully insured for your course to cover all cancellation, search & rescue and medical emergencies as well as equipment loss or theft.

 Climbing, mountaineering and hill walking are all dangerous activities.
 Please read our participation statement at the foot of this page, as you will need to agree to it when you book.

 Below are two options, it’s much better if you book onto the right type of course before you go!